-There are various clubs and activities open to students at Maiden including Jr. Beta Club, History Club, Student Council, Battle of the Books, FCA, International Club, Art Club, Spanish Club, and Science Club.
+There are various clubs and activities open to students at Maiden Middle including but not limited too Jr. Beta Club, History Club, Student Council, Battle of the Books, FCA, International Club, Art Club, Spanish Club, Science Club and FOR Club.
 All students who are interested and who meet specific requirements may participate.

-Each participant in interscholastic sports must have passed at least one less course than the number of required core courses in the preceding semester and must have an attendance rate at or above 85%.
-He/she must be covered by sufficient insurance with a family accident policy or with the school accident policy.
+Each participant in interscholastic sport must be covered by sufficient insurance with a family accident policy or with the school accident policy.
 A physical examination is required prior to tryouts for all sports.
 Athletics available at Maiden include football, soccer, volleyball, wrestling, cross country, cheerleading, basketball, softball and baseball.

 Students in grades 7 and 8 must be in attendance 90% (any fraction thereof will be rounded down) of the days enrolled in a Catawba County middle school to be promoted.

 Students must also meet the state and local promotion standards which include reaching proficiency levels on the state End-of-Grade Tests and attaining passing grades in Language Arts, Mathematics, Science, Social Studies and at least one elective course.